 Pvt.
 Stocker's Purple Heart and Victory Medal.

 Pvt.
-Stocker was from New York, New York.
+Stocker was born in Allentown, Pennsylvania and later moved to Flushing, New York.
 He served in the US Army two different times.
-The first tour was from 15 June 1917 until 2 January 1919, which included his overseas World War I duty.
+The first tour was from 15 June 1917 to l2 January 1919, which included his overseas World War I duty.
 After the war, he served from 12 July 1920 to 30 September 1925.
 He retired as a Staff Sergeant.

 Pvt.
 Stocker received his Purple Heart on 20 January 1933.